IndrajeetPatil/ggstatsplot/README.md

   type = "parametric",               # one sample t-test test.value = 3,                    # default value is 0
-  centrality.para = "mean",          # which measure of central tendency is to be plotted centrality.colour = "darkred",     # decides colour of vertical line representing central tendency binwidth.adjust = TRUE,            # whether binwidth needs to be adjusted binwidth = 0.10,                   # binwidth value (needs to be toyed around with until you find the best one) messages = FALSE                   # turn off the messages )
+  centrality.para = "mean",          # which measure of central tendency is to be plotted centrality.color = "darkred",     # decides color of vertical line representing central tendency binwidth = 0.10,                   # binwidth value (needs to be toyed around with until you find the best one) messages = FALSE                   # turn off the messages )